Opacity Enforcement by Edit Functions Under Incomparable Observations: Conclusions

 \section{Conclusions}

 In this paper, we investigate the problem of opacity enforcement via edit functions within a more complex and general setting, where the edit function and the intruder possess observation capabilities that are incomparable.
 To deal with this issue, the concept of $ic$-enforceability is introduced to provide a systematic characterization of the ability of edit functions to enforce opacity of a system.
-Subsequently, a comprehensive edit mechanism within a game-theoretical scheme with imperfect information is constructed.
-It is shown that these mechanisms respectively encompass all edit functions that are $ic$-enforcing.
-Our future work will focus on i) extending the work under the cases when the intruder is aware of the edit functions; ii) reducing the computational complexity of the edit mechanisms, thereby advancing the practicality and scalability of the proposed approaches.
+Subsequently, a comprehensive edit mechanism is constructed within a game-theoretical scheme under imperfect information and is shown to encompass all edit functions that are $ic$-enforcing.
+Our future work will focus on i) extending the work in the cases where the intruder is aware of the edit functions; ii) reducing the computational complexity of the edit mechanisms, thereby advancing the practicality and scalability of the proposed approaches.